microsoft/Windows-appsample-get-started-mg2d/README.md

 ---
 page_type: sample
-description:
-- A sample app accompanying a tutorial that teaches you the basics of game development in MonoGame.
+description: "A sample app accompanying a tutorial that teaches you the basics of game development in MonoGame."
 languages:
 - csharp
 products: